School-Simplified-HR-Automations/HR-Automation/README.md

 Before you want to change anything or want to make a new feature *always pull first*.
 Then, make a *new* branch for the feature you are making.

-### Contibuting rules
+### Contributing rules
-1. Always pull first
+1. Always pull first.
 2. Only use the default VSCode formatter "TypeScript and JavaScript Language Features".
 3. Make a new branch for each feature you make.
-4. Split things up into smaller commits
+4. Split things up into smaller commits.
 > Example:
 > If someone wanted to add a eval and execute command which would require a security service they should first push the security service, then eval, and then execute.
 5. Before moving files around or changing essential files coordinate with others.